kowalpy/esri_grid_helper/README.md

 ## About

 This project contains scripts which may be useful for manipulating ESRI grid files.
+If you find this code useful you can always support me by buying a :coffee: https://buymeacoffee.com/kowalpy :smirk:

 ### Create ESRI grid from CSV